ITCMD/SRCOM/README.md

 # Simple-Radio-COM
-Simple-Radio-COM or SRCOM Controls a Radio connected via COM such as with a Digirig Mobile, allowing direct PTT control, transmitting and scheduling pre-recorded audio, and sending TTS in the program or via scripts!
+Simple-Radio-COM or SRCOM Controls a Radio connected via COM such as with a Digirig Mobile, allowing direct PTT control, transmitting and scheduling pre-recorded audio, saving messages and playing them over the air, recording both sides of conversation, live text-to-speech, and more!

+Note that as of right now it does not control the frequency / change modes, it just interfaces over audio.

 ### [Version 7 Beta Out Now!](https://github.com/ITCMD/Simple-Radio-COM/releases)
 Powered by new media engine - https://github.com/stsaz/fmedia